 I’ve made this dip several times now, once without bacon, and every time after, with bacon.
 You can’t go wrong either way, but this version including bacon is definitely preferred among family and friends.

-- You can use canned or fresh jalapeños – this recipe calls for diced canned jalapeños, but you can certainly use fresh, if you prefer.
+- Canned peppers – we used both diced jalapeños and green chiles (drained.)
+You can certainly use fresh, if you prefer.
 I like the canned because they’re just easier.
 No slicing, seeding, and chopping.
 Having said that, fresh jalapeños do add a nice element of crunch and you can better control the heat by completely seeding and ribbing the peppers or leaving some intact.
 Your call.

-- Panko breadcrumbs take this dip to level 11.
-They’re a flaky, crispier bread crumb than traditional ones and really make a difference.
+- Panko breadcrumbs – these are a flakier, crispier bread crumb then traditional ones and really make a difference.
 If you can’t find them, you could use crushed up Ritz crackers instead.

 - This dip has a kick, my friends.
 Not out of this world hot, but if spicy is not your thing (and you still really want to make it), I would recommend leaving out the jalapeños and doubling the green chiles (which are not spicy.)
 It will no longer resemble jalapeño poppers, but it will still be yummy!